 What if I need to pick my child/children up early?

 Having all of our staff available to keep groups organized and moving efficiently from the final activity of the day is critical for us to have a successful carpool process.
 All early pick-up must occur prior to 2:30pm.
 Visit the front desk of the Recreation Center and they will help you.

 Do I have to pay for everything all at once?

 There is a non-refundable deposit required at the time of registration.
 It will be applied to your total balance.
-All balances must be paid on or before Friday, April 19, 2019.
-You have the option to bring your payments in person to the office, mail to the Recreation Center or have the balance auto billed on Friday, April 19, 2019.
+All balances must be paid on or before Thursday, April 14, 2022.
+You have the option to pay your balance in person, mail a check to the Recreation Center, or be auto-billed on Thursday, April 14, 2022.

 Which age group should I register my child/children for?